Eliza Reid

-Eliza Jean Reid (born 5 May 1976) is a Canadian-Icelandic writer and, from 2016 to 2024, the First Lady of Iceland through her marriage to Icelandic President Guðni Th.
+Eliza Jean Reid (born 5 May 1976) is a Canadian-Icelandic writer who, from 2016 to 2024, was the First Lady of Iceland through her marriage to Icelandic President Guðni Th.
 Jóhannesson.
-Before becoming First Lady she co-founded the Iceland Writers Retreat, was a freelance writer for multiple Icelandic magazines and editor of the Icelandair Stopover from 2012 to 2016.
+Prior to becoming First Lady she co-founded the Iceland Writers Retreat, was a freelance writer for multiple Icelandic magazines and editor of the Icelandair Stopover from 2012 to 2016.

 Early life and education

 Reid was born on 5 May 1976 in Ottawa, Ontario, Canada.
 She moved with her family to Ashton, Ontario, as a child.
 After moving, she attended Bell High School in Nepean, Ontario.
 As a student at Trinity College, University of Toronto, Reid became a choral scholar and served as Head of College.
 After she moved to Iceland she sang for the Hallgrímskirkja Motet Choir.
 After she graduated from the University of Toronto with a bachelor's degree in international relations, she went to St Antony's College, Oxford University, to complete an MA degree in modern history.